 several pills at night when the noises and shadows come.
 I sleep with a fan

 running to drown out the footsteps at night.
+I believe it is called white noise.
+Many well people sleep with a television or fan on at night to help with sleep.
 My days are normal.
 No boogieman

 nor signs of schizophrenia.
 Just peace in the mind.
 Nights are another story.